Workshop Schedule

 srun --pty -p interactive -t 0-2:30 --mem 1G /bin/bash

-to get on a compute node.- Proceed with the self learning once your command prompt has the word
+to get on a compute node.- Proceed once your command prompt has the word

 compute